PROGRAM STRUCTURE

 Mindfulness

-Movement and technique designed to open the body's pathway to healing.
+Movement and technique designed to open the body’s pathway to presence and healing.
 Deliberate practice of paying attention, on purpose, in the moment, without judgment.
-Every Sunday workshop begins with yoga.
-(Don't forget your mat!)
+Every Sunday workshop begins or ends with yoga.

 Opening +